bizyb/fooreviews/README.md

 ## Data and Source code

-The project is currently in a private repository.
-If you'd like to learn more about it, please feel free to contact me [here](https://fooreviews.com/contact-us).
+I've left all essential source codes in a private repository.
+If you're interested on other aspects of the site, please feel free to contact me [here](https://fooreviews.com/contact-us).